dbriones49/Wireshark/README.md

 - Review streamed information between the source and target.
 - Filter for a specific IP address and confirm the protocol.
 - Confirm the victim's AD environment and confirm the number of clients logged into the domain.
+- Locate the victim's host name given an IP address.
 - Identify the MAC address of the infected windows client.
 - Identify the user account name from the infected Windows host.